jgeng99/San-Diego-Accident-Analysis/README.md

 #### Processed Data

 All processed data are created and stored under the [Shared Google Drive](https://drive.google.com/drive/folders/1wpifXxdnxIrisuvbvu8xhulW7McIjEPo?usp=sharing).
-Download these data and store them in the `data` directory.
+Download these data and store them in the `data` directory, as well as the `"neo4j-docker - GDS"/db/import` directory.